farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 ## What is a Decorator

 Decorator is an Object-Oriented pattern similar in motivation to AOP.
-The idea is that you take some core functionality and "decorate" it with additional functionallity.
+The idea is that you take some core functionality and "decorate" it with additional functionality.
 The core logic is unchanged and many decorators can be used together to create complex functionality.

 A good example (stolen from Steve Tockey) is the Java filestream.
 At the base is the filestream.
 Then, you can add a Compressed decorator to get a compressed filestream.
 Add an encrypted decorator and you get an encrypted compressed filestream.
 So on and so on.

 ## C# difficulties
 AOP requires some mechanism for "weaving" the cross-cutting concerns back into core functionality.
 C# has no built-in solution for proxying methods or specifying behavior before or after a method call.

 That is a bit of a lie.
 Attributes can be triggered before a function call.
-They can interupt execution with an exception, but don't have access to the function inputs or outputs.
+They can interrupt execution with an exception, but don't have access to the function inputs or outputs.

 Two options to get around this were
  - [Post-sharp](https://www.postsharp.net/): runs at build-time by re-writing the compiled IL